QLC+ Cues

 So, we needed to add some more code, but we ended up with a system that can be used by people who don’t want to look at Clojure code or edit expressions themselves.
 This approach is going to help building tools that are easy to share and extend the Beat Link Trigger ecosystem.
 I hope you found it interesting, and might even consider contributing such shows yourself!

-If you have any questions about using this, or ideas about new directions to take it, please raise them on the Zulip stream.
+If you have any questions about using this, or ideas about new directions to take it, please raise them in the Zulip channel.